adammichaelwood/adammichaelwood.github.io/_posts/2013-12-07-nelson-mandela-dangrous-markets.md

 title: What Nelson Mandela Reveals About Free Markets
 subtitle: And why they are so dangerous
 author: Adam Michael Wood
+description: The danger of a free market - and it is, truly, a dangerous thing - is that people will sometimes...
 ---

 The popular narrative of Nelson Mandela's life focuses on him as a political actor, as someone who brought change and reform into a political system and helped in its renewal.